-# Getting started in the US region
+# Getting started in the US server region

 The SonarQube Cloud US instance is now available at [sonarqube.us](http://sonarqube.us).
-We refer to the existing instance ([sonarcloud.io](https://sonarcloud.io/login)), which hosts data in the EU region, as the SonarQube Cloud EU instance.
+We refer to the existing instance ([sonarcloud.io](https://sonarcloud.io/login)), which hosts data in the EU server region, as the SonarQube Cloud EU instance.

-When users sign up for the SonarQube Cloud US instance, their account is created in the US region.
+When users sign up for the SonarQube Cloud US instance, their account is created in the US server region.
 For more information, see [Signing in to SonarQube Cloud](/sonarqube-cloud/managing-your-account/signing-in.md).

 {% hint style="info" %}